jdiazram/jdiazram.github.io/_pages/about.md

 Research interests

-My current research field areabout Machine Learning and Deep Learning.
+My current research field are about Machine Learning and Deep Learning.

 UNDER CONSTRUCTION...